Trusted Paris itineraries & local intel since 2003

 The next best thing to do on Bastille Day is to explore Paris’s most famous landmarks.
 All the city’s main cultural sites, including the famous Louvre Museum, will be open to the public on this special day.

-The Louvre Museum is home to the most iconic masterpieces created by some of the most influential artists ever to walk the Earth.
-These include the Coronation of Napoleon by Jacques-Louis David, Mona Lisa By Leonardo da Vinci, The Raft of Medusa By Théodore Géricault, the Death of the Virgin by Caravaggio, and many more.
+The Louvre Museum is home to iconic masterpieces created by some of the most influential artists ever to walk the Earth.
+These include the Coronation of Napoleon by Jacques-Louis David, the Mona Lisa by Leonardo da Vinci, The Raft of Medusa by Théodore Géricault, and the Death of the Virgin by Caravaggio.

 It’s also one of the most visited museums in the world and has a crazy amount of artistic masterpieces that span centuries of human creativity.
-There is a famous saying that if you spend just 30 seconds admiring each piece of art, it will take you 5 months to see all the treasures at the Louvre.
-Now just imagine how many art pieces would be there!
+There is a famous saying that if you spend 30 seconds admiring each piece of art, it will take 5 months to see all the treasures at the Louvre.
+Now, just imagine how many art pieces would be there!

 On Bastille Day, the Louvre Museum offers free admission to its permanent collection.
 So you can see this iconic Parisian museum without paying a single penny!
-But this also means that the museum will be overflowing with visitors and long lines at the entrance.
+But this also means the museum will overflow with visitors and long lines at the entrance.
 So, I recommend reserving a spot online in advance.
 Here are a few of my favorite skip-the-line tours of the Louvre Museum:

 NOTE: Other famous Paris museums and attractions that are open to the public on Bastille Day include Orsay, Picasso, Guimet, Grand Perfume, Centre Pompidou (which features an impressive collection of modern art), Catacombs (a UNESCO World Heritage Site), Jardin d’ Acclimatation, Conciergerie (a museum about French history), and many more.
 So, you’ve plenty of choices to decide what landmark of Paris you want to explore.